-The course will be delivered as a combination, one-hour lecture and two-hours of computer lab tutorial and exercise content and a one-hour workshop.
+The course will be delivered as a combination of a one-hour lecture and two hours of computer lab tutorial and exercise content and a one-hour workshop.
 The lecture, tutorials and workshop will be delivered in a computer lab environment, due to the demonstrative nature of the contents of the course and the software requirements.

-In the 2-hour practical lab tutorial, you will utilize a range of design, image preparation and creation software.
-The applications used are vector and raster based programs such as, Adobe's Illustrator, and Photoshop.
-InDesign is used for creating layouts.
+In the two-hour practical lab tutorial, you will use a range of design, image preparation and creation software.
+The applications used are vector and raster based programs such as, Adobe's Illustrator, and Photoshop; and InDesign for creating layouts.

-The 1- hour workshop is designed to assist you to develop your design skills through exercises using a range of software packages.
-You will gain practice in completing activities that will assist you with your assignments.
+The one-hour workshop is designed to assist you to develop your design skills through exercises using the software.
+You will gain practice in completing design thinking activities that will assist you with your assignments.